-In the late 1980s, Swedish plane maker Saab Scania was riding high with its successful 340 turboprop airliner.
+In the late 1980s, Swedish plane maker Saab Scania was riding high on the success of its 340 turboprop airliner.
 First introduced in 1983, 459 examples would roll off the production line and fly with airlines worldwide.

-Buoyed by this success, Saab looked at creating a larger, faster variant perceived to meet the demand for the 50-seater market.
-Utilising new state-of-the-art Computer Aided Three-Dimensional Interactive Application Computer-Aided Design or CATIA CAD for short, the development of the Saab 2000 was way ahead of its time.
+Buoyed by this success, Saab considered developing a larger, faster variant to meet demand in the 50-seater market.
+Utilising new state-of-the-art Computer-Aided Three-Dimensional Interactive Application, Computer-Aided Design, or CATIA CAD for short, the development of the Saab 2000 was way ahead of its time.

 Specifications

 The airframe retained the same cross-section as the Saab 340 but was stretched by 7.55 meters (24 ft 9 in).
-This allowed Saab to offer airlines two interior configurations depending on their needs.
-Up to 50 passengers could be carried in the spacious cabin with a seat pitch of 32 inches.
-Saab also offered a 58-seat high-density layout with a seat pitch of 30 inches.
+This enabled Saab to offer airlines two interior configurations to suit their needs.
+Up to 50 passengers can be accommodated in the spacious cabin, with a seat pitch of 32 inches.
+Saab also offered a 58-seat high-density layout with a 30-inch seat pitch.

-A state-of-the-art Collins Pro Line 4 Electronic Flight Instrument System (EFIS) avionics suite was in the flight deck with six colour Cathode-Ray-Tube (CRT) displays.
+A state-of-the-art Collins Pro Line 4 Electronic Flight Instrument System (EFIS) avionics suite was installed in the flight deck, featuring six colour Cathode-Ray-Tube (CRT) displays.

 Cabin noise would be reduced by an active noise control system comprising 72 microphones and 36 speakers, which generate anti-phase noise.
 This was groundbreaking; even today, very few aircraft use this system.

-The new Allison GMA 2100 turboprop engine powered the aircraft and large six-blade Dowty composite propellors.
+The new Allison GMA 2100 turboprop engine powered the aircraft, along with large six-blade Dowty composite propellers.

 Fastest Turboprop In The World

-The engines gave the Saab 2000 enormous thrust, allowing the type to become one of the fastest turboprop aircraft in the world with a maximum cruising speed of 682km/h (368kt).
-It remains around 100 km/h higher than competing models such as the ATR-42, Fokker 50 and Dash-8-300.
+The engines provided the Saab 2000 with substantial thrust, making it one of the fastest turboprop aircraft in the world, with a maximum cruising speed of 682km/h (368kt).
+It remains around 100 km/h higher than competing models such as the ATR 42, the Fokker 50, and the Dash-8-300.

 These new features and exceptional performance made the aircraft more than just a stretch of the 340; it was a completely new aircraft.
 Indeed, the type was more than comparable to jet aircraft.